Cap'n Greywolf's Bonepile

 Corsair Battle - Sans Masts Corsair Battle - Sans Masts

 Same ships, but with the masts removed.
-The Megabloks ships have masts that pop out quite easily for storage/transportation - and for easy access to minis during game play.
-I accomplished a similar feature on the dhow by having wooden dowel lateen-rigging masts that plugged into pvc base "sockets" glued to the deck.
+The Mega Bloks ships have masts that pop out quite easily for storage/transportation - and for easy access to minis during game play.
+The dhow has a similar feature, with wooden dowel lateen-rigging masts that plug into pvc base "sockets."
 (5 Oct 2007.)

 Corsair Battle - Closeup Corsair Battle - Closeup